-Climate change means changes in established global climatic processes due to excessive accumulation of greenhouse gases in atmosphere.
+Climate change means changes in established global climatic processes due to the excessive accumulation of greenhouse gases in the atmosphere.
 The list of greenhouse gases can be found here.

-This unnatural over saturation of atmosphere with greenhouse gases takes place because of the human activities: oil, gas, and coal consumption for energy production, in chemical and other industries.
+This unnatural over-saturation of the atmosphere with greenhouse gases takes place because of the human activities: oil, gas, and coal consumption for energy production, in chemical and other industries.
 The main greenhouse gases whose contents in atmosphere grow from year to year are carbonic acid gas and methane, which is the main natural component of natural gas.